FortyIX/CLIG/README.md

 Password:

 ```
-> Your password will not be shown while your typing for security reason
+> Your password will not be shown while your typing in Safe Mode

 </br></br>